ape-apatchett/lfs-arctic-browning/README.md

 ## Scripts

 ### Vegetation

+#### browning_vegetation_curation.R

+Aggregates point-frame vegetation survey data from individual species into vegetation functional groups using a species lookup table, creating the curated dataset used for vegetation cover and diversity analyses.

+- Generates file:
+  - vegetation_curated.csv

 #### browning_vegetation_community_composition.R

 Fits generalized linear latent variable models (GLLVMs) to vegetation point-frame data to assess changes in plant community composition associated with vegetation type and browning, and generates descriptive summaries of vegetation composition and damage.